Please note that this facility has been set up for members of the public to easily contact a PGA Professional

 Covering modern teaching and learning methods, coaching and advanced technique analysis, human anatomy, physiology and bio-mechanics - fundamental to understanding the motion of the golf swing;

-Includes extensive training and equipment manufacture, club, fitting and maintenance;
+Includes extensive training and equipment manufacture, club, fitting and maintenance; event management and the growth and development of the game of golf.

 Upon gradulation from the traineeship, PGA of New Zealand full members are eligible to become tournament, teaching and/or club professionals.
 Only full members of the PGA are able to hold this level of accreditation.